Agnar22/Kundestyrt2020-NAV-DIPS/README.md

 When a doctor opens a document, a request is sent to the FHIR API for patient information and existing _QuestionnaireResponse_.
 If an in-progress _QuestionnaireResponse_ exists the fields in the applicaton is prefilled with this information.
 Else only the patient ssn and name is prefilled.

 When a doctor saves or sends the form a _QuestionnaireResponse_ is created or updated in the FHIR server.
 When sending the form a request is also sent to the backend at NAV.
 This request contains the SMART client access token and the identifier to the _QuestionnaireResponse_.
 The backend then uses the access token together with the identifier to get the _QuestionnaireResponse_ from the FHIR API.
-The _QuestionnaireResponse_ is then pushed to the Kafka queue in the NAV cluster.
+The _QuestionnaireResponse_ is then published on the Kafka topic in the NAV cluster.

 ## Usage
 ### Questionnaire